-Once the asparagus is pickled to your taste, leave in the brining liquid in a sealed jar in the fridge, they will keep for a few months.
+Once the asparagus is pickled to your taste, store in the brining liquid in a sealed jar in the fridge, they will keep for a few months.

 Cooks Tips: if making asparagus rolls you could spread the bread with Cashew and Tofu Cream Cheese